tidymodels/themis/tests/testthat/_snaps/smote.md

     Condition
       Error in `step_smote()`:
       Caused by error in `prep()`:
       !
 Cannot have any missing values.
-NAs found ind: Job.
+NAs found in Job.

 # bake method errors when needed non-standard role columns are missing